ralphjsmit/filament/docs/03-resources/01-overview.md

 php artisan make:filament-resource Customer --generate
 ```

-### Handling soft deletes
+### Handling soft-deletes

 By default, you will not be able to interact with deleted records in the app.
-If you'd like to add functionality to restore, force delete and filter trashed records in your resource, use the `--soft-deletes` flag when generating the resource:
+If you'd like to add functionality to restore, force-delete and filter trashed records in your resource, use the `--soft-deletes` flag when generating the resource:

 ```bash
 php artisan make:filament-resource Customer --soft-deletes
 ```

-You can find out more about soft deleting [here](deleting-records#handling-soft-deletes).
+You can find out more about soft-deleting [here](deleting-records#handling-soft-deletes).

 ### Generating a View page